VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter14.md

 typedef LVFINDINFO *PLVFINDINFO;
 ```

 The field flags is the search flag, and can be `LVFF_TEXT` and/or
 `LVFF_ADDDATA`, which means to search according to sub item text and (or)
 additional data of list item.
 If the root node `hParent` specified by `wParam`
 argument of `LVM_FINDITEM` message is zero, `iStart` is the start index value
 for searching, and if it is zero then search from the start.

-The poineter pszinfo points to a multiple character strings to be searched for,
+The pointer `pszinfo` points to a multiple character strings to be searched for,
 value of `nCols` means text content of the first `nCols` column sub item in
 matching list item should be consistent to the character string in `pszInfo`.
 If searching according to the additional data, `addData` field should include
 the additional data to be searched for.